patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 #### Start with building blocks.

 The next step is to generate a list of interesting words and initial name ideas.
-So tear through Thesaurus pages and Wikipedia entries Google searches and really go down multiple rabbit holes.
+So tear through Thesaurus pages and Wikipedia entries Google searches and really **go down multiple rabbit holes**.

+Say your company makes coffee mugs and you're releasing a new product that's twice the size of a normal mug.
+You might start researching the history of drinking vessels, the parts of a coffee plant, and the caffeine molecule.
+Those are three rabbit holes that come to mind first that go in wildly different directions.
+The caffeine molecule leads you to research on sleep, then sleep disorders, then insomnia.
+Maybe in the end you call the mug the Insomniac.
+There's a thread that you can trace back to the core of your brand or offering without it being too obscure. *Your steps are traceable and the name is rooted in truth*.

-But also just spend some time doing free association, because especially early on you’re really just looking for fodder. *You’re searching for the catalyst, not necessarily the name itself* (although you may find it here).
+Also, spend some time doing free association, because especially early on you’re really just looking for fodder. *You’re searching for the catalyst, not necessarily the name itself* (although you may find it here).
 But this stage is all about words and ideas to build with.

 In the process of naming a logistics tech accelerator, I once came upon a copywriter reading a Wikipedia entry on complex differential gear configurations.
 You never know where the idea will come from.